 A game of tennis is characterised by multiple high intensity efforts interspersed with variable periods of recovery.
 The International Tennis Federation (ITF) has established maximum rest times of 20 seconds between points, 90 seconds between changeovers and 120 seconds between sets.
-The length of points, and indeed matches, are highly variable and will depend on a range of factors including the court surface, as well as the playing styles of the athletes e.g. serve volleyer as opposed to baseliner.
-Matches can last upwards of three hours for women and four to five hours for men.
+The length of points, and indeed matches, are highly variable and will depend on a range of factors including the court surface, as well as the playing styles of the athletes (e.g. serve-volleyer as opposed to baseliner).
+Matches can last upwards of three hours for women and five hours for men.
 The game is highly reliant on anaerobic energy systems, although a developed aerobic capacity is an advantage in terms of recovery between points, stamina and tolerance to heat.

-Due to a hectic competition schedule, which can run from early January until late November, tennis players will typically only have a very short off-season (2-3 weeks), though they will usually incorporate recovery/easy weeks between tournaments during the year.
+Due to a hectic competition schedule, which can run from early January until late November, tennis players will typically only have a very short off-season (2-3 weeks).
+They will however usually incorporate recovery/easy weeks between tournaments during the year.

 During the non competition phase, athletes train between 20 and 25 hours per week.
 Training time is divided between on-court practice as well as off-court conditioning.
 The latter may include resistance training to develop strength and explosive power, plyometrics, dynamic/ballastic weight training, core stability work, as well as interval running training to mimic the work to rest ratios encountered during matches.
 The off-court programs are tailored to enhance specific components of the players game and/or work on their perceived weaknesses.